Power of Acceptance

 - Join me for in-depth online learning experiences about the Seven Powers and Seven Skills.

-- Watch Managing Emotional Mayhem: Conscious Comedy Skits with Dr. Becky Bailey and Master Instructor Amy Speidel.
+- Watch Managing Emotional Mayhem: Conscious Comedy Skits with Dr. Becky Bailey and Certified Instructor Amy Speidel.

 - Visit Shubert’s School or Shubert’s Home to see practical, room-by-room tips for Conscious Discipline implementation, along with photo and video examples.